Trois mouvements de Petrouchka: Structure

 The three movements are as follows:

 The first movement, "Danse Russe", is drawn from the closing part of the first scene of the ballet.
 The next part, "Chez Pétrouchka", is the second scene of the stage work, while the final movement, "La semaine grasse", includes the whole of the fourth scene up to the end of the Masqueraders section to which Stravinsky added an ending which he later incorporated in his 1947 revised version of the ballet for concert performances.

 He completed the three movements in August 1921 at Anglet, France.

 Stravinsky's goal in arranging Petrushka for the piano (along with Piano-Rag-Music) was to attempt to influence Arthur Rubinstein into playing his music.
 (A 1961 live recording featuring Rubinstein at Carnegie Hall was published in 2012.)
 In order to gain the latter's attention, Stravinsky ensured that Rubinstein would find the arrangement technically challenging but musically satisfying.
 Trois mouvements de Petrouchka reflects the composer's intentions and, unsurprisingly, it is renowned for its notorious technical and musical difficulties.
-All three movements include wild and rapid jumps which span over two octaves, complex polyrhythms, extremely fast scales, multiple glissandos, and tremolos.
+All three movements include wild and rapid jumps which span over two octaves, complex polyrhythms, extremely fast scales, and tremolos.
+The third and largest movement is known for long, relentless trills in thirds, some even in the four fingers of the left hand while the thumb carries a separate melody.